Retrieve data and metrics from a Redis instance to effectively monitor the performance of the Redis server.

 redis.commands.processedTotal number of commands processed by the server

-redis.keyspace.hitsNumber of successful lookup of keys in the main dictionary
+redis.keyspace.hitsNumber of successful key lookups in main directory

 redis.slaves.connectedNumber of connected replicas